Red Boat Opera Company: Red Boats

-The Red Boats operated at their peak until 1938 when the Japanese began their occupation on the eve of WWII.
+The Red Boats operated at their peak until 1938, when the Japanese began their occupation on the eve of World War 2.
 Japanese restrictions on travel along the river halted the Red Boat troupes from touring.
 The same year, an air raid on the Foshan harbor destroyed most of the Red Boats.
 After the war, they were never rebuilt due to political and economic instability in the region.
-Instead, more permanent theaters began popping up along the Pearl River banks, and troupes no longer needed to travel.
-The last known pair of Red Boats were spotted off the coast of Macau in 1951 and were never seen again.
+Instead, more-permanent theaters began popping up along the Pearl River banks, and troupes no longer needed to travel.
+The last known pair of Red Boats were spotted off the coast of Macau in 1951.

 Performers

-Performers apart of the Red Boat Opera Company often used their stage time to discuss their political and social beliefs.
+Performers in the Red Boat Opera Companies often used their stage time to discuss their political and social beliefs.
 Most of the time they had a qualm with how the government was running; this was their way of making a change and speaking out.
-Performers usually came from lower class families and had little to no education, thus they were viewed very low on the social ladder.
-Not only that, but it is also rumored whether or not criminals were aboard the boats as well, seeking refuge from the government.
-The boats acted as a safe haven for on the run convicts.
-The troupes, felt related and in a similar social situation to the criminals who had very little and were already upset about the political climate, wouldn’t say anything to officials.
-So in exchange for silence, the wanted convicts would help out as extra hands on deck.
+Performers usually came from lower-class families and had little-to-no education, so they were viewed very low on the social ladder.
+Not only that, but it is also rumored that criminals were aboard the boats as well, seeking refuge from the government.
+The boats acted as a safe haven for on-the-run convicts.
+The troupes felt related, and in a similar social situation, to the criminals who had very little and were already upset about the political climate and would not say anything to officials; thus, in exchange for silence, the wanted convicts would help out as extra hands on deck.
 "The red boats, which were used by opera troupes, were a favorite place for rebels and resistance fighters to hide.
 Because these sailed the coast from place to place, they were perfectly suited to organize the resistance fighters and pass secret messages from town to town, unnoticed by the watchful eyes of the authorities.
 The red boats had permission to move freely to the coastal resorts to entertain the population in which the performances of Chinese opera were very popular."

-The performances themselves involved singing, acting, musical instruments, martial arts, and even acrobatics.
+The performances themselves involved singing, acting, musical instruments, martial arts, and acrobatics.
 Martial arts played a big role in the development of Cantonese Opera.
 Performers learned the Wing Chun form of martial arts and would include their skills in their performances.
-The rebels that would stowaway were also professionally trained in martial arts and so would teach the performers even more.
+The rebels that would stow away were also professionally trained in martial arts and so would teach the performers even more.
 On the back of the boats there were usually a pole of some kind that would be used for training purposes.

 During their performances, the troupes would wear big, elegant costumes that were very brightly colored.
 They would wear red lipstick, exaggerated eyebrows, big eyeliner, and red around their eyes and cheeks; this would also highlight their nose.
 If there were a lot of performers in a troupe, sometimes a whole boat would be used to transport their costumes.